 Microsoft has also announced machine learning classifiers to help with the growing amount of corporate “dark data” (not within a well-defined information architecture).
 This will apply out-of-the-box and custom classifiers to intelligently apply retention across your tenant by classifying content based on meaning and context.
 I haven’t seen this in any tenant I’ve worked with yet, but this will add another level of automation many organizations are waiting for!
 Once I see it, I’ll blog about it…

-Licensing… the capability to auto-apply labels described in this post requires an Office 365 Enterprise E5 license for each user who has permissions to edit content that’s been automatically labeled in a site.
+Licensing… the capability to auto-apply labels described in this post requires an Office 365 Enterprise E5 license (or an Advanced Compliance add-on) for each user who has permissions to edit content that’s been automatically labeled in a site.
 Users who simply have read-only access do not require a license.